samdish/Arduino_esp8266/README.md

 # Arduino_esp8266

-This repo contains the arduino code for creating a web server using esp8266 modele.
+This repo contains the arduino code for creating a web server using esp8266 module.

 - The esp8266 module is used in mode 2, i.e. as an Access point.
 Hence, a hotspot is created.
 - Then Arduino's data is sent to the server.